Workshop

 package (Bryan 2023) to do this.

-Note that you will probably want to do some quality control such has filtering out rows with missing data in some columns.
+Note that you will probably want to do some quality control such has filtering out rows with missing data in important columns.
 We did this in the Data Analysis 1: Core workshop.

 Analysis of the class data